CurbShifter/BurstCoupon/README.md

 Deadlines
 -
-A coupon will expire due to the transaction deadline.
+The name 'coupon' was chosen because unlike tokens for example, it is common that coupons will expire.
+As will BurstCoupons due to the transaction deadline.
 Which means the coupon creator can leverage the  transaction through a password and the deadline.
 The current maximum accepted deadline for a transaction is 24 hours.
 Which means the coupon can only be valid for max 1440 minutes from the moment it is created.
 Coupon deadlines any lower than 30 minutes would not be sensible.
 Network traffic need to be considered for timely inclusion in a block.

 When the coupon expires without a claim/broadcast, no funds are affected.
 It's like the transaction never existed.
 No double spending is possible either.
 The memory pool would be aware of the signature and will return the existing transaction reference.

-Potential
+Potential applications
 -
 Through this code / concept the following applications can be developed;

-- Airdrops / Automated faucets using the password to prevent/discourage abuse.
+- Efficient airdrops / automated faucets using the password to prevent/discourage abuse.
-- Conditional triggering of smart contract / AT via 3rd party without access to the wallet.
+- Conditional triggering of smart contract / AT via 3rd party without access to the private wallet key.
-- Increase anonymity of transaction broadcasts, by memory pool entry through other IP / nodes.
-Can be a model for (payed) coupon sharing and broadcasting.
+- Increase anonymity of transaction broadcasts.
+By memory pool entry through other IP / nodes.
+Can be a model for (payed) coupon sharing and broadcasting on local nodes.
 - Rewards for challenges (possibly for entry cost).
 For example based on puzzles or (online) detective work to retrieve the password. (generate site traffic!).
 - Scratch tickets, buy coupons with 'variable' value.
+- ...[insert your awesome idea ! my contact details are below.]

 Trusted creator
 -
 The coupon execution is trust-less.
-But one needs to trust the coupon issuer to give a valid coupon with the expected transaction.
+But the recipient needs to trust the coupon issuer to give a valid coupon with the expected transaction.
 As the recipient is not able to validate the contents of the transaction before decryption.

 When the coupon is claimed/broadcast, the wallet of the coupon issuer needs to have enough balance to have the transaction accepted into the memory pool !